yt-project/yt/doc/source/visualizing/plots.rst

 Off Axis Projection Plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Internally, off axis projections are created using :ref:`the-camera-interface`
+Internally, off axis projections are created using :ref:`camera`
 by applying the
 :class:`~yt.visualization.volume_rendering.transfer_functions.ProjectionTransferFunction`.
 In this use case, the volume renderer casts a set of plane parallel rays, one